JoyStickUi/ObjLoader/README.md

 ol.CalcNormalsForEachVert();
 ```

-**CalcNormalsForEachVert** method calculates normal for each vertex by summary adjecent surfaces normals
+**CalcNormalsForEachVert** method calculates normal for each vertex by summary adjacent surfaces normals